 The fair value of property and equipment was determined from an external valuation performed by an unrelated third-party specialist based on the cost methodology.
 The preliminary fair value measurement of tangible assets is based on significant inputs not observable in the market and thus represent Level 3 measurements within the fair value measurement hierarchy.
 The significant unobservable input used includes a discount rate based on an estimated weighted average cost of capital of a theoretical market participant.
 The Company utilized a weighted average discount rate of 14.0% when deriving the fair value of the property and equipment acquired.
-The weighted average discount rate of some provide the transfer of the property and equipment acquired.
 The weighted average discount rate reflects management's best estimate of inputs a market participant would utilize.
 In addition, the Company utilized revenue, cost and growth projections in its discounted cash flows to value the assets and liabilities acquired as well as relevant third-party valuation data for the pipeline right of ways.
 The carrying value of cash and cash equivalents, accounts and other receivables, prepaid expenses and other assets, and accounts payable and other accrued liabilities, approximate fair value due to their short term, highly liquid nature.
 Inventory was valued based on average crude oil inventory prices, less an applicable discount to sell, at the acquisition date.